shenxudeu/shenxudeu.github.io/_posts/2016-12-05-bayes-language.md

 The model evidence is just a integral of those posteriors.

-Now, hope we have a clear picture how does Bayes model works.
+Now, hopefully we have a clear picture how Bayes model works.
 Keep in mind, the posterior is easy under the Naive Bayes assumptions, but hard ('nontrackable') in most cases.
-You can imagine it would be even harder to compute the model evidence.
+You can imagine it being even harder to compute model evidence in those cases (because of the integral).

-Until now, I guess you may have the same question as I have.
+Till now, I guess you may have the same question as I have.
 The "hidden variable" is our target, which is observable in the training data.
-Many situations, the real "hidden variable" is the variables we do not even know in the training data, such as some edge features in the image.
-How can we define these kind of problem?
-How can we present them in the graph?
+Many situations, the real "hidden variable" is the variables we do not even know in the training data, such as some object features in the image.
+How can we define this kind of a problem?
+How can we present them with the graph?

 ![image]({{ site.baseurl  }}/img/real_graph.png )

-This is a graph defines more complicated and real life problem.
-Given the training inputs $$X=\{x_1,...,x_N\}$$ and their corresponding outputs $$Y=\{y_1,...,y_N\}$$, in **Bayesian (parametric) modeling**, we would like to find the parameters $$\theta$$ of a function $$y=f^{\theta}(x)$$ that are likely to have generated our outputs.
-In another word, what parameters are likely to have generated out data?
+This is a graph that defines a more complicated but real-life problem.
+Given the training inputs $$X=\{x_1,...,x_N\}$$ and their corresponding outputs $$Y=\{y_1,...,y_N\}$$, in **Bayesian (parametric) modeling**, we would like to find the parameters $$\theta$$ of a function $$y=f^{\theta}(x)$$ that is likely to have generated our outputs.
+In another word, what parameters are likely to have generated our data?

 The **model forward (testing/inference)** is not the posterior probability anymore.
 Given a new input point $$$x'$$$ and the training data, we would like to infer what's the probability of corresponding value of $$y$$